What Are Cysts?

 The method for cyst removal depends on the type of cyst you have, its location, cause, and how much discomfort it’s causing you.
 The majority of cysts are non-cancerous and usually respond well to treatment.

 Most types of cysts can be drained by your doctor.
 During this procedure, your doctor inserts a needle directly into the cyst, allowing the fluid or other material to drain out, causing it to collapse.
 For one that’s very large, surgical removal may be required.
 If a cyst is cancerous, it will be surgically removed, along with any surrounding tissue that’s been affected.

 If a cyst has developed on a specific internal organ rather than being visible on the skin, your doctor will schedule routine imaging appointments to monitor its growth.
 If it’s suspected that a cyst could be cancerous, a biopsy will be performed.

 When to Consider Cyst Treatment

 Cyst removal isn’t necessary unless it’s cancerous.
 However, if you suspect that you have a cyst, a dermatologist should evaluate it.
 Since it’s possible for a cyst to be cancerous, early detection is very important.
 A cyst can also be removed for aesthetic reasons or if it causes pain.
 If it’s very large and is causing symptoms, the most effective cyst treatment will likely be surgical removal.

 You can depend on our highly skilled dermatologists to provide the best in skin care.
 Contact us today to schedule an examination.

-Interested in Cysts Treatment?
-Book a consultation with a skin specialist today.*Treatment options may vary at each location.
+Interested in Cysts?
+Request a consultation with a skin specialist today.*Treatment options may vary at each location.